sergueyarellano/tddpractice/docs/b.part4.md

 TDD, BDD in Node JS - Part Four
 ===

-In part three we got our first feature and implemented its steps in cucumber.
+In Part three we got our first feature and implemented its steps in cucumber.
 We did everything using TDD as part of our BDD process.

-In part four we will try to apply TDD to produce our production code.
+In Part four we will try to apply TDD to produce our production code.

 What you will learn:
 - Use of cucumber hooks to prepare the environment